-We are currently working on regulatory and start-up activities that are necessary to commence a Phase 3 multicenter, randomized, double-blind, placebo-controlled study of DARE-BV1 for the treatment of BV, or the DARE-BV1-001 study, and expect to initiate the study in the second half of 2020.
-We plan to enroll approximately 220 postmenarchal women, ages 12 and above, at approximately 40 sites in the United States.
-The primary efficacy endpoint of the study will be clinical cure at the evaluation visit to occur 21 to 30 days after enrollment in the study, or the Day 21-30 visit, with clinical cure defined as meeting three criteria (derived from the Amsel criteria): resolution of abnormal vaginal discharge associated with BV as confirmed by the investigator; a negative 10% potassium hydroxide (KOH) "whiff test"; and the presence of clue cells at less than 20% of total epithelial cells in a saline wet mount.
-If the study's initiation and rate of subject enrollment occur as we currently expect, then we anticipate having topline data from this study before year-end 2020.
-In parallel with the DARE-BV1-001 clinical study and to support the new drug application, or NDA, for DARE-BV1, we are conducting nonclinical studies of certain excipients in DARE-BV1 and the clinical formulation of DARE-BV1, including reproductive toxicology studies.
-If the DARE-BV1-001 clinical study and the nonclinical studies are completed as anticipated and if their outcomes are successful, then we expect to be in a position to file an NDA with the FDA in early 2021.
+In June 2020, we commenced a Phase 3, multicenter, randomized, double-blind, placebo-controlled study of DARE-BV1 (clindamycin phosphate vaginal gel, 2%) for the treatment of BV, or the DARE-BVFREE (DARE-BV1-001) study.
+We expect to enroll approximately 240 postmenarchal women, ages 12 and above, at approximately 40 sites in the United States.
+The primary efficacy endpoint of the study is clinical cure of BV at the evaluation visit to occur 21 to 30 days after enrollment in the study, or the Day 21-30 visit, with clinical cure defined as meeting three criteria (derived from the Amsel criteria): resolution of abnormal vaginal discharge associated with BV as confirmed by the investigator; a negative 10% potassium hydroxide (KOH) "whiff test"; and the presence of clue cells at less than 20% of total epithelial cells in a saline wet mount.
+If the study's rate of enrollment occurs as we currently expect, then we anticipate having topline data from this study by year-end 2020.
+If the DARE-BVFREE clinical study is successfully completed on the anticipated timeline, we expect to be in a position to file a new drug application, or NDA, with the FDA in early 2021.

-We anticipate that the aggregate costs of the DARE-BV1 program through NDA filing, including the DARE-BV1-001 study, planned nonclinical studies, manufacturing activities for the program through filing of the NDA, and the NDA filing, will be approximately \$10.0 million.
+We anticipate that the aggregate costs of the DARE-BV1 program through NDA filing, including the DARE-BV1FREE study, planned nonclinical studies, manufacturing activities for the program through filing of the NDA, and the NDA filing, will be approximately \$10.0 million.